petermllrr/portfolio/index.md

 layout: home
 id: home # Will be assigned to body tag as an ID.
 Used to color the header black.

+title: Peter Müller's Portfolio
+description: >-
+  Peter is a UX designer working Chrome DevTools at Google.
+Read case studies about his projects, see his CV or find contact information.

 image: /assets/images/general/sharing-image.jpg # Open Graph sharing image

 # Hero